Speak confidently, but not too loudly, lest others not hear what you’re saying.

 At times, it is prudent to speak softly and listen closely, for that distant sound could be an invitation to greatness patiently tapping at your door.

 Listen closely – speak softly.
-You may be surprised to discover that you are admired, you are appreciated, and you are loved.
+You may be surprised to discover that you are admired, appreciated, and loved.

 Daniel Jacobs, 2007